StevenWInfo/faustdoc/src/manual/syntax.md

 #### Applications

-Applications correspond to function calls and allow to replace the variable parts of an abstraction with the specified arguments.
+Applications correspond to function calls and replace the variable parts of an abstraction with the specified arguments.

 <img src="img/application.svg" class="mx-auto d-block">